argoproj/argo-cd/docs/user-guide/diff-strategies.md

 the following annotation in the Argo CD Application resource:

 ```
-argocd.argoproj.io/compare-options: IncludeMutationWebhookInDiff=true
+argocd.argoproj.io/compare-options: IncludeMutationWebhook=true
 ```

-Note: This annoation is only effective with Server-Side Diff is enabled.
+Note: This annoation is only effective when Server-Side Diff is enabled.
 To enable both options for a given application add the following annotation in the Argo CD Application resource:

 ```
-argocd.argoproj.io/compare-options: ServerSideDiff=true,IncludeMutationWebhookInDiff=true
+argocd.argoproj.io/compare-options: ServerSideDiff=true,IncludeMutationWebhook=true
 ```

 [1]: https://github.com/argoproj/argoproj/blob/main/community/feature-status.md#beta